 During the Citizens’ Initiative Review, a panel of randomly-selected and demographically-balanced voters is brought together from across the state to fairly evaluate a ballot measure.
 The panel hears directly from advocates for and against the measure and calls upon policy experts during the multi-day public review.

 For each measure reviewed, a new panel is convened.
 At the conclusion of each review, panelists draft a ‘Citizens’ Statement’ highlighting the most important findings about the measure.
 Each ‘Citizens’ Statement’ is published as a prominent page in the voters’ pamphlet as a new and easily accessible resource for voters to use at election time.

 The CIR was adopted into Oregon Law during the 2011 session of the Oregon Legislature.
-Healthy Democracy worked on behalf of the Oregon Citizens’ Initiative Review Commission to run two CIRs for the 2012 election cycle and two in 2014.
+Healthy Democracy worked on behalf of the Oregon Citizens’ Initiative Review Commission to run two CIRs for the 2012 election cycle, two in 2014 and one in 2016.